OPEC+ alliance boosts oil production as energy prices soar - NewsBreak

 OPEC+ alliance boosts oil production as energy prices soar

-The OPEC oil cartel and allied producing countries including Russia will raise production by 648,000 barrels per day in July and August, offering modest relief for a global economy suffering from soaring energy prices and the resulting inflation.
+LONDON — (AP) — The OPEC oil cartel and allied producing countries including Russia will raise production by 648,000 barrels per day in July and August, offering modest relief for a global economy suffering from soaring energy prices.

+The cost of oil, which began to rise sharply to start of the year, spiked after Russia's Feb.
+24 invasion of Ukraine.
+U.S. crude prices are now up 54% since the beginning of the year, and international crude prices are up almost 40% in that time.

+Gasoline prices have risen in tandem and hit another all-time high in the U.S. Thursday.

 The decision Thursday steps up the pace by the alliance, known as OPEC+, in restoring cuts made during the worst of the pandemic recession.
 The group had been adding a steady 432,000 barrels per day each month to gradually restore production cuts from 2020.